TuftsCTSI/N3C/reports/04-april.md

 1. Extended Flowsheets-to-OMOP mapping set in the SSSOM format
 2. Updated version of Python tool for converting mapping in SSSOM to SQL inserts (v.1.1)
 3. OMOP CDM ETL Specification Guide
-4. Documentation on the asssessment of the i2b2-on-OMOP application potential
+4. Documentation on the assessment of the i2b2-on-OMOP application potential

 ### Quantitative Metrics
 * Number of meetings within the project per month: 9 (9 hrs)